-- 15.6.3.2.2.3 The primary standards cabinet shall be structured in such a way that two designated personnel shall be required to open this cabinet at any given time. - 15.6.3.2.2.2.4 A logbook shall be maintained for the primary standards cabinet that shall list the date and signature or initials of personnel accessing the primary drug cabinet. - 15.6.3.2.2.5 Inventories shall be kept of the primary standards listing drug, source (if known), initial gross weight, audit record, and authentication. - 15.6.3.2.2.6 The gross weight of the primary standard and the container shall be entered into the inventory form prior to removing any reference material from its container.
+- 15.6.3.2.2.5 Inventories shall be kept of the primary standards listing drug, source (if known), initial gross weight, audit record, and authentication. - 15.6.3.2.2.2.6 The gross weight of the primary standard and the container shall be entered into the inventory form prior to removing any reference material from its container.
 After a portion of the standard has been removed from the container, the gross weight of the primary standard including the weight of the container, the date, and the initials of the user shall be entered into the inventory form. - 15.6.3.2.2.7 After use, the primary standard container shall be returned to the double locking cabinet.
-Both parties involved in obtaining the primary standard shall initial the log sheet. - 15.6.3.2.2.2.8 The total weight of the primary standard and container shall be audited annually. - 15.6.3.2.2.3 Bench standards (A limited quantity of an authenticated and traceable drug standard that is used in the examination of drug evidence.
-The security measures for bench standards are less stringent than those for primary standards.): - 15.6.3.2.2.3.1 Allowable amounts of bench standards: marijuana, psilocybin mushrooms, and GHB 50 grams; Schedule Land II controlled substances, 300 milligrams; and Schedule III, IV, and V controlled substances, one gram or five tablets. - 15.6.3.2.2.3.2 The bench standards shall be maintained in a secured part of the laboratory. - 15.6.3.2.2.3.3 An inventory sheet shall be created when any drug is added to the bench standards of a laboratory.
-This sheet shall reflect the name of the drug, source, date added, the initial net/gross weight, and how authenticated. - 15.6.3.2.2.3.4 Agross weight shall be recorded in the inventory sheet each time a bench standard is removed from its container along with the name of the user and the date. - 15.6.3.2.23.5 The combined weight of the bench standard and container shall be audited annually. - 15.6.3.2.2.3.6 Quantities of controlled substances in excess of the amounts allowed for bench standards may be held and used by individuals performing research and development.
-However, the Major/Manager shall grant prior approval in writing for each request. - 15.6.3.2.2.4 Secondary standard: (this is a laboratory produced or casework sample that has been authenticated by comparing it or the significant component(s) to authenticated controlled standards by either GC/MS or FTIR).
+Both parties involved in obtaining the primary standard shall initial the log sheet. - 15.6.3.2.2.2.8 The total weight of the primary standard and container shall be audited annually. - 15.6.3.2.2.3 Bench standards (A limited quantity of an authericated and traceable drug standard that is used in the examination of drug evidence.
+The security measures for bench standards are less stringent than those for primary standards.): - 15.6.3.2.2.3.1 Allowable amounts of bench standards, marijuana, psilocybin mushrooms, and GHB 50 grams; Schedule I and II controlled substances, 300 milligrams; and Schedule III, IV, and V controlled substances, one gram or five tablets. - 15.6.3.2.2.3.2 The bench standards shall be maintained in a secured part of the laboratory. - 15.6.3.2.2.3.3 An inventory sheet shall be created when any drug is added to the bench standards of a laboratory.
+This sheet shall reflect the name of the drug, source, date added, the initial net/gross weight, and how authenticated. - 15.6.3.2.2.3.4 A gross weight shall be recorded in the inventory sheet each time a bench standard is removed from us container along with the name of the user and the date. - 15.6.3.2.2.3.5The combined weight of the bench standard and container shall be audited annually. - 15.6.3.2.2.3.6 Quantities of controlled substances in excess of the amounts allowed for bench standards may be held and used by individuals performing research and development.
+However, the Major/Manager shall grant prior approval in writing for each request. - 15.6.3.2.26 Secondary standard: (this is a laboratory produced or casework sample that has been authenticated by comparing it or the significant component(s) to authenticated controlled standards by either GC/MS or FTIR).
 The resulting record of this comparison shall be maintained.
-Secondary standards shall be treated like primary standards/bench standards, as applicable, in regards to appropriate amounts, storage, inventory, documentation, and traceability.

-5.6.3.2.1 Reference collections of data or items/materials encountered in casework that are maintained for identification, comparison or interpretation purposes (e.g., mass spectra, motor vehicle paints or headlamp lenses, drug standards, typewriter print styles, wood fragments, bullets, cartridges, DNA profiles, frequency databases) are (if applicable) fully documented, uniquely identified, and properly controlled.
+Secondary standards shall be treated like primary standards/bench standards, as applicable, in regards to appropriate amounts, storage, inventory, documentation, and traceability. - 5.6.3.2.1 Reference collections of data or items/materials encountered in casework that are maintained for identification, comparison or interpretation purposes (e.g., mass spectra, motor vehicle paints or headlamp lenses, drug standards, typewriter print styles, wood fragments, bullets, cartridges, DNA profiles, frequency databases) are (if applicable) fully documented, uniquely identified, and properly controlled.